Sungai Besi: Background and progress

 The vibrant area of Sungai Besi is located within the shops and the area near with the police station.
 Sungai Besi has many street vendors and traders in wet markets who sell mostly food items and fruits.

 The Sungei Besi Tin Mine site was once upon a time the largest and deepest open cast alluvial tin mine in the world, as deep as 100 metres in some parts of the pit and with dangerously unstable slopes.
 Today, the site has been developed and occupied by Mines Wellness City.

 Sungai Besi is also known for the Sungai Besi Airport (Simpang Airport) which was once the main airport for Kuala Lumpur until 1965, where it got relocated to Subang International Airport.
 The airport then housed the RMAF Museum and the Sungai Besi Air Base.
 It was used by the Royal Malaysian Air Force as well as the Police, Fire and Rescue services for aviation purposes until it ceased operations in early 2018 to make way for the construction of MRT stations and Bandar Malaysia development project.

+Sungai Besi refugee camp

-A refugee camp for Vietnamese boat people was set up in Sungai Besi in 1982.
+A refugee camp for Vietnamese boat people was set up in Sungai Besi in 1982 as a transit camp.
 It was consisted of two camp sites, one of which the location was approximately where Astro Bukit Jalil is situated today.

+In 1995, a demonstration by Vietnamese refugees occurred in the camp to protest against forced repatriation.
+Around 4,000 Vietnamese, equipped with makeshift knives and swords, escaped the camp and threatened to commit a mass suicide.
+In the end, at least 13 protestors were injured.

-The camp was officially closed in 1996 with the repatriation of 22 boat people to Hanoi, the last batch of refugees to leave Malaysia.
+The camp was officially closed in on 25 June 1996 with the repatriation of 22 boat people to Hanoi, the last batch of refugees to leave Malaysia.